blender/blender/doc/python_api/rst/info_quickstart.rst

 But ``bpy.context.scene.objects.active = obj`` will work as expected.

 The context attributes change depending on where they are accessed.
 The 3D view has different context members than the console, so take care when accessing context attributes that the user state is known.

-See :mod:`bpy.context` API reference
+See :mod:`bpy.context` API reference.

 Operators (Tools)